JAWeiss89/JAWeiss89/README.md

 ## Hello everyone!
-My name is Jorge Weiss and I'm currently focused on developing web-based applications.
+My name is Jorge Weiss and I'm currently focused on developing web-based software.
-I was born in Mexico in the coastal city of Tampico where it's hot and humid but the food is to die for.
-Please visit me on [LinkedIn](linkedin.com/in/jorgeweiss1).
+I was born in Mexico 🇲🇽 in the coastal city of Tampico where it's hot and humid but the food is to die for.
+I grew up in Austin, TX and have seen it grow to the tech city it is today.
+Please visit my [portfolio](https://portfolio-jweiss.herokuapp.com/) and connect with me on [LinkedIn](linkedin.com/in/jorgeweiss1)

 ## 🔧 Technologies & Tools
 ![](https://img.shields.io/badge/OS-Mac-informational?style=flat&logo=apple&logoColor=white&color=1486bd)